Applications & Forms 2017

 Thank you for choosing Camp Starfish as part of your child's summer experience.
 We look forward to receiving your child's application and to meeting you and your camper soon.
 If you have not already done so, please take a few minutes to browse the website, as we hope it shares useful information to you about Camp Starfish.

 We accept applications on a rolling basis.
 We review applications received for returning campers beginning in late November and for new campers on January 1.
-We therefore recommend completing the application (for returners) or the inquiry form (for first-time campers) as soon as possible to ensure your preferred session dates are not yet full.
+We therefore recommend completing the application as soon as possible to ensure your preferred session dates are not yet full.

 Activities at Starfish are fun - and help children to build individual life skills, stay active, practice the Tools, and improve their social pragmatics.
 Depending on their enrolled program, campers attend between 3 and 5 activity periods a day, including swim lessons.
 Activity areas include: